Lancia Aurelia: Lancia Aurelia Spider (B24)

-Produced only in 1954-1955, 240 cars were built.
-Panoramic front windscreen, distinctive 2 part chrome bumpers, removable side screens, soft top and Pinin Farina styling.
+Produced only in 1954–1955, 240 examples of the B24 Aurelia Spider were built.
+They featured a panoramic front windscreen, distinctive 2 part chrome bumpers, removable side screens, soft top and Pinin Farina styling.
 181 LHD cars with B24S ('sinistra') designation; the remaining 59 cars were right-hand drive.
 All were equipped with 2451 cc V6 engines.
 Built on a 2450 mm wheelbase, the B24S Spider was mechanically similar to the 4th Series Aurelia B20, except for different air filters.
 All models had a floor-mounted gear-change.
 The dashboard featured one prominent and two small dials.

 In 2014, RM Auctions sold a "barn find" 1955 Aurelia Spider at auction for £500,000 ($805,154 USD).

 In 2014, Gooding and Company Auctions sold a restored 1955 Aurelia Spider for $1,815,000.
+In 2023, an unrestored Lancia Aurelia B24 Spider America 1955 sold for €540.000 at auction as a barn find.

 Lancia Aurelia Convertible (B24)

-Produced from 1956, second series with many small alterations to the Aurelia Spider.
+Produced from 1956 to 1958, this second series featured many small alterations compared to the Aurelia Spider.
 It was mechanically based on the 5th series Aurelia B20.
 Cars from this series have a flatter windscreen with quarter-lights, deeper doors with external handles and wind-up windows.
 It also had one part chrome bumpers and a wider bonnet air-scoop.
 It had a proper convertible hood and a hardtop was available.
 521 cars were built.
 The B24S Convertible was built on the same wheelbase as the Spider and used a slightly less powerful (112 hp) 2,451cc V6 engine.
-Dashboard features 2 big dials.
+The dashboard features 2 big dials.